 It starts with questions about evangelicals and Donald Trump.
 We “embrace” Trump, she says, because of our “militant masculinity, an ideology that enshrines patriarchal authority and condones the callous display of power.”
 We’ve “replaced the Jesus of the Gospels with a vengeful warrior Christ.”
 That’s in contrast to a small group she mentions in the book’s introduction “holding handmade signs” at a pro-Trump rally “proclaiming ‘Love Your Neighbors’ and ‘Perfect Love Casts Out Fear.'”

 It was just the first of her many over-simplifications, suggesting that Jesus only preached love.
-He wouldn’t talk about loving our enemies if He didn’t have His own, and if He didn’t expect us to have ours.
+Not so.
+He wouldn’t have talked about loving our enemies if He hadn’t had His own, and if He hadn’t expected us to have ours.
 Some of them will persist as enemies until He conquers them in the end.
 This theme pervades the New Testament.
 This is who Jesus is; not some one-dimensional lovey-don’t-hurt-them type, but a Man Who loves people and Who loves truth and righteousness, too.

 Too Buried In Progressive Ideology

 How do we know this about Him, though?
 We say we get our values from Scripture, as Du Mez acknowledges, but she worries that “there are more than 31,000 verses in the Bible.”
 She wants to know how evangelicals know “which ones are considered essential guides to Christian practice, and which are readily ignored or explained away?”
 I can see why she might ask: Her view of Jesus shows that she herself is used to ignoring and explaining away.
 She should know that we’ve been working that question for centuries.
 If she asked us we could answer.